 I sometimes wondered what she did when I wasn’t there.
 I wondered whether she saw other people, whether she had a bit on the side, whether all she did was get dressed up to have dinner on her own.
 In those moments, I felt a little sorry for her, but then I realised she was a gold-digging bitch who stopped me being with Amelie and who stopped me from being happy.
 Or maybe those were the same thing, I don’t know.

 I watched as Henrietta pulled a bottle of perfume out of her bag and drowned herself in it.
 I held my breath as she came to stand next to me at the doorstep.
 Where the hell was everybody?
 Why did I have to spend so long with Henrietta while I waited for them to get off their arses and answer the bloody door?

 “I mean, I think I should have gone with a skirt, at least.
 It’s pretty hot today.”

 I knocked again.
 I knew I should have accepted that key when Gran offered me one.

-“Maybe that gold shirt I got on Saturday?
-You know, the one with no back?”
+“Maybe that gold one I got on Saturday?”

 I opened the letterbox and peered inside.
 The kitchen appeared to be deserted.

 “At least you let me wear high heels.
 I don’t know what I would have done if...”